-• The management proposal to amend the articles of incorporation to provide for annual election of all directors requires the vote of 80 percent of the outstanding shares.
+• The management proposal to amend the articles of incorporation to provide for annual election of directors requires the vote of 80 percent of the outstanding shares.
 For this item, abstentions and broker nonvotes have the same effect as a vote against the proposal.

 Broker nonvotes.
 If your shares are held by a broker, the broker will ask you how you want your shares to be voted.
 If you give the broker instructions, your shares will be voted as you direct.
 If you do not give instructions, one of two things can happen, depending on the type of proposal.
-For the election of directors, the ratification of the auditor, and the management proposals on reapproving performance goals for the company's bonus plan and amending the articles of incorporation to provide for annual election of all directors, the broker may vote your shares in its discretion.
+For the election of directors, the ratification of auditors, and the management proposal on reapproving performance goals of the company's bonus plan, the broker may vote your shares in its discretion.
 For all other proposals, the broker may not vote your shares at all.
 When that happens, it is called a "broker nonvote."